Learn how a balance transfer can affect your credit rating and what you can do to ensure it has a positive impact on your credit score.

-There are a few easy steps you can follow to keep your credit file in good standing when conducting a balance transfer:
+There are a few simple tips you should be mindful of to keep your credit file in good standing when conducting a balance transfer:

 - Don’t apply too often.
 When applying for credit cards, try to spread your applications over six months or one year periods.
 Applying for new cards over a longer period of time will have a less of an impact on your credit file.

 - Review terms and conditions.
 Go through the balance transfer offer terms and conditions at the onset.
 Account for all applicable fees, including any hidden charges, ongoing annual fees and calculate whether you can afford the card.
 You'll also need to confirm whether you meet all of the eligibility requirements, such as minimum income, eligible debts, credit score and residency, and that you have all of the required documents to ensure your application isn't rejected.